• Skip to primary navigation

 At what temperature are turkey meatballs safe to eat?

-Baked Italian meatballs on a white platter with a small bowl of marinara sauce.
+air fryer turkey meatballs on a plate with marinara sauce.

 Air Fryer Turkey Meatballs

-Made with lean ground turkey, a blend of savory herbs, and sneaky veggies, these turkey meatballs are a flavorful addition to any meal.
+Made with lean ground turkey, fresh herbs, sneaky veggies and so much flavor, these Air Fryer Turkey Meatballs are a tasty, protein-rich addition to any meal.

 Ingredients

-• 5 cups marinara sauce (about 2 regular-sized jars)
+• Optional for serving: 5 cups marinara sauce (about 2 regular-sized jars)

 Instructions

-1. Combine Meat Mixture: In a large mixing bowl, add the turkey, shredded zucchini (or carrots), Parmesan, bread crumbs, parsley, garlic, egg, ketchup, salt, and pepper.
-Mix gently using your hands just until combined.
+1. Combine Meat Mixture: In a large mixing bowl, add shredded zucchini (or carrots), Parmesan, bread crumbs, parsley, garlic, beaten egg, ketchup, salt, and pepper and stir until combined with a fork (until it's crumbly and fully mixed).
+Add the ground turkey and use the fork to gently combine all the ingredients together until well mixed, taking care not to compress the mixture.

 2. Prep Air Fryer: Spray air fryer basket with cooking spray.
 Preheat to 400°F.

-6. Optional for Serving: Serve over whole grain spaghetti or angel hair pasta.
-Top with freshly shredded Parmesan cheese.
+6. Optional: Serve over whole grain spaghetti or angel hair pasta.
+Top with freshly shredded Parmesan cheese and more fresh herbs.

 Notes/Tips